North Star, New South Wales: Railway

 The railway arrived on 20 June 1932 with the opening of the line to Boggabilla.
 In the 1980s, with the closure of all traffic except grain, the line was cut back to North Star which has the last silo on the line.

-Following a study commissioned by the Australian Government in March 2008, the preferred route for a proposed Inland Railway corridor between Melbourne and Brisbane will see rail traffic restored north of North Star, along a new alignment in the direction of Toowoomba.
+A study commissioned by the Australian Government in March 2008 identified the preferred route for a proposed Inland Railway corridor between Melbourne and Brisbane would see rail traffic restored north of North Star, along a new alignment in the direction of Toowoomba.
+As of 2026, the federal government has shelved construction of the Inland Rail north of Parkes.